andrewzw/Math-Quiz/README.md

-# mathquiz
+# Math Quiz
-This is a simple project that I have created when I just started learning programming in Python :)
+This is a simple practice project that I have created when I just started learning programming in Python